top of page

 Napier Lion Aero Engine

 The key to the Supermarines' success was the Napier Lion Aero Engine.
 From its inception in 1917, through the early 1930s, the engine was at the core of British aircraft developments.
-It was a twelve cylinder ‘W’ arrangement of three rows of four cylinders which, in its basic form developed over 450 HP.
+It was a twelve cylinder ‘W’ arrangement of three rows of four cylinders which.
 It was the most powerful engine of is day and was used in a number of racing designs, not just for planes, but also for boats an cars.

 IMG_0822Cmp.JPG